WojkalTech/WhatsAppLegacy/README.md

 ## Project Status

-* **Maintenance:** I will not be updating this application further.
-I am making it open-source so that anyone who wants to improve or modify the codebase is free to do so.
+* **Maintenance:** I will be updating this application regulary to make it somewhat great after im done(doesnt matter really) anyone who wants to improve or modify the codebase is free to do so.

 ## Disclaimer